utmlibrary/toolkit/twarc.markdown

 ## 3. Setup <a name="setup"></a>

-Before we start the workshop component of how to build an archive of Twitter data with the command line tool twarc, there is some there is some preliminary setup we have to complete on your computer and with Twitter.
+Before we start the workshop component of how to build an archive of Twitter data with the command line tool twarc, there is some preliminary setup we have to complete on your computer and with Twitter.
 Since twarc is used through the command line, we have to install packages onto your computer for it work.
 Depending on which operating system you use, setup can be straightforward or the most time consuming aspect of learning how to use twarc.
 Below are installation instructions for Linux, Windows, and OS X users.
-Once wget is installed on each system, the instructions will be the same for every user participating in the workshop.
+Once twarc is installed on each system, the instructions will be the same for every user participating in the workshop.

 Before we install twarc we need to register an application at [developer.twitter.com](https://developer.twitter.com/en/apps).
 To do this you will need a Twitter account and then register as a developer.
 Once these steps are completed you can register an application by clicking the ```create an app``` icon.
 The app is required to generate the API keys we need to interact with twarc to build an archive of data.
 To create the app there are a series of required fields which need to be filled out, including: App name, Application Description, Website URL, and Tell us how this app will be used.
 There is no magic recipe to filling out the form.
 However, it is important that you emphasize the app is for research purposes only as you are not using the app for commercial or government purposes.
 I used the following information when I created the application: